Polishing Cast Aluminum Wheels

 hobbyist - Jacksonville, Florida

-A. Using aircraft stripper to remove all of the Clear Coat applied to the wheel and then follow the instructions listed above, you should be able to start with the tripoli [link to product info at Amazon by ed.] if your wheels are already smooth.Ray Keske
+A. Using Aircraft Stripper to remove all of the Clear Coat applied to the wheel and then follow the instructions listed above, you should be able to start with the tripoli [affil. link to product info on Amazon] if your wheels are already smooth.Ray Keske

 - Tulsa, Oklahoma